TheKachi/teamKronos/README.md

 # HNG 6.0 Internship
-Task 2 - Creation of a Complete Login System, equipped with a signup page.
+Task 2 - Creation of a Complete Login System, equiped with a signup page.
 This project was designed and created by Team Kronos.

 # BitLender
-This is a BitLender login and registration page
+BitLender is an online, peer-to-peer lending platform that helps individals save for that project or vacation.

 # About Project
-BitLender is an online, peer-to-peer lending platform that helps individals save for that project or vacation.
+This is a BitLender login and registration page.
+At start, visitors are directed to a login page that prompts them to input their login details.
+Once the login detail or visitors correlates wit that found on the mysqli database, they are logged i and redirected to a landng page.
+New visitors (those whose details are not found in the database) are redirected to a registratiohn page.

+# Tools Used
+During the creation of the project, the major lang used was PHP and MYSQLi.
+Javascript was used to test the users auntheticationh nto the backend.

+## App Host
+After completion of the project, the app ws hosted on Heroku.